Arctic Council meeting of environment ministers ends with talks about future cooperation

 “On behalf of Finland’s Chairmanship, I wish to thank the Member States, Permanent Participants and Working Groups of the Arctic Council for their valuable inputs in preparing for this meeting and what we have now achieved”, said the Minister of the Environment, Energy and Housing, Mr. Kimmo Tiilikainen.
 Finland also announced its support for international and regional collaboration on reducing black carbon emissions.
 The preparation of the summary of the meeting by the Finnish Chairmanship will continue in cooperation with the Arctic States and Permanent Participants.

 This was the first meeting of the Arctic Council Environment Ministers in five years.
-The outcome of the meeting will be shared with the Arctic Council Ministerial meeting to be held in May 2019 and contribute to future environmental cooperation of the Arctic Council.
+The outcome of the meeting, the Chair's summary, will be shared with the Arctic Council Ministerial meeting to be held in May 2019 and contribute to future environmental cooperation of the Arctic Council.

 - See ym.fi/ArcticEnv2018 for more information about the meeting